Celebrity Skin (song)

 "Celebrity Skin" is a song by American alternative rock band Hole, released on August 31, 1998, as the first single from their third studio album of the same name.
 It is their only single to peak at number one on the US Billboard Modern Rock Tracks chart.
 In October 2011, NME ranked it the 126th best track of the past 15 years.

 Composition

 Music and arrangements

 The song was written and recorded in 1997, after Hole's reported hiatus the previous year due to frontwoman Courtney Love's burgeoning film career.
 Love and Hole guitarist Eric Erlandson co-wrote the song with Smashing Pumpkins frontman Billy Corgan, whom Love later said provided the main guitar riff.

+MTV's Gil Kaufman saw the song as part of a revival of glam rock that took place in the 1990s.
+According to Kaufman, other examples of this revival included Spacehog's "In the Meantime" (1995), Marilyn Manson's "I Don't Like the Drugs (But the Drugs Like Me)" (1998), and Todd Haynes' Velvet Goldmine (1998), a film about a David Bowie-esque rock singer.